Watch a 5 Minute Demo

 Thank you for contacting us; we’ll be in touch shortly.

-Iterable has established a Security programme demonstrating its commitment to compliance with all laws, regulations and ethical standards as they apply to the conduct of its business and its role as a Growth Marketing Platform.
-Employment is conditional upon pre-hire screening and background checks and adherence to Iterable’s security standards.
+Iterable has established a Security program demonstrating its commitment to compliance with all laws, regulations, and ethical standards as they apply to the conduct of its business and its role as a Growth Marketing Platform.
+Employment is conditioned on pre-hire screening and background checks, and adherence to Iterable’s security standards.
 Iterable provides its employees with the tools they need to meet the requirements set forth in the laws and standards established by Iterable.
-As the regulatory landscape continues to change, all employees are expected to comply with the letter, as well as the spirit, of all laws, regulations and Iterable policies affecting business operations.
-Iterable’s security programme includes:
+Iterable’s Security program includes:

 Access Control

-In order for Iterable to secure sensitive data (e.g. PII) assets, it employs a number of authentication and authorisation controls that are designed to protect against unauthorised access.
+In order for Iterable to secure sensitive data (e.g., PII) assets, it employs a number of authentication and authorization controls that are designed to protect against unauthorized access.

 Media Disposal

-When a storage device (physical or virtual) has reached the end of its useful life, Iterable procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorised individuals.
-Iterable uses the techniques detailed in DoD 5220.22-M (“National Industrial Security Program Operating Manual”) or NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
+Iterable leverages the services of our cloud provider, Amazon Web Services (AWS), for media disposal.
+When a storage device (physical or virtual) has reached the end of its useful life, procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
+AWS uses the techniques detailed in NIST 800-88 (“Guidelines for Media Sanitization”) to destroy data as part of the decommissioning process.
 All decommissioned magnetic storage devices are degaussed and physically destroyed in accordance with industry standard practices.

 Monitoring and Auditing

-Iterable’s compliance monitoring and auditing programme analyses the policies and procedural guidance used by departments through interviews, ride-alongs and observations and reviews awareness of and adherence to the above-mentioned policies and procedures.
-Through its monitoring and auditing efforts, Iterable ensures that its representatives are adequately trained and equipped to carry out Iterable’s external and internal goals, while adhering to all required laws, regulations and guidance documents.
+Iterable’s compliance monitoring and auditing program analyzes the policies and procedural guidance used by departments through interviews and observations and reviews the awareness of and adherence to our policies and procedures.
+Through its monitoring and auditing efforts, Iterable ensures that Iterable staff are adequately trained and equipped to carry out Iterable’s external and internal goals, while adhering to all required laws, regulations, and guidance documents.

-Iterable’s security monitoring programme analyses information gathered from internal network traffic and employee actions on systems.
-Internet traffic is inspected for suspicious behaviour on the internal and production networks to detect the presence of traffic that might be malicious software or botnets.
+Iterable’s security monitoring program analyzes information gathered from internal network traffic and employee actions on systems.
+Internet traffic is inspected for suspicious behavior on the internal and production networks to detect the presence of traffic that might be malicious software or botnets.
 The analysis is performed using a combination of open source and commercial tools.
 A commercial correlation system is used in support of this analysis.

 Network Security

-Iterable utilises multiple layers of defence (defence-in-depth) to help protect the virtual network from external attacks.
-Only authorised services and protocols that meet Iterable’s security requirements are permitted to traverse the corporate and production networks.
-Iterable’s network security strategy comprises the following components:
+Iterable utilizes multiple layers of defense (defense-in-depth) to help protect the virtual network from external attacks.
+Only authorized services and protocols that meet Iterable’s security requirements are permitted to traverse the corporate and production networks.
+Iterable’s network security strategy is comprised of the following components:

 • Network segregation using industry-standard firewall and access control technologies.

-• Management of network firewall and access control rules that utilise change management and peer review.
+• Management of network firewall and access control rules that utilize change management and peer review.

-• Restricted access to networked devices to unauthorised personnel.
+• Restricted access to networked devices to unauthorized personnel.

 • Routing of all external traffic through custom front-end proxies to help detect and stop malicious traffic.